 There are basically two types of joint designs used in brazing: butt-joints and lap-joints.
 All other joint designs are modifications of these two.
 The illustration below shows both good and bad ways to assemble such joints.

-A number of brazing shops today unfortunately take shortcuts or overlook important fit-up considerations in an effort to quickly make parts and braze them so that they can get them back to their customer as quickly as possible.
+A number of brazing shops today, unfortunately, take shortcuts or overlook important fit-up considerations in an effort to quickly make parts and braze them so that they can get them back to their customer as quickly as possible.
 These shortcuts can result in poorly brazed assemblies, or in premature field-failures when the parts are placed in service.
-When shops do not take the time to insure proper fit-up of the parts before brazing, costly mistakes often result!
+When shops do not take the time to ensure proper fit-up of the parts before brazing, costly mistakes often result!

 Butt-Joints: In this joint design, the ends of the two pieces of metal are butted-up against each other.
 Then, the brazing filler metal (BFM) is either pre-placed between the two parts prior to assembly, or perhaps applied along the top edge of the joint after the two parts are already butted together.
 When the assembly is then furnace brazed, the BFM will melt and flow into the braze-joint by capillary action (but only if the joint spacing between the parts is correct, and the faying surfaces of the joint are clean).